dannytaylor/pinspiroy/README.md

 ## Pinspiroy

 Pinspiroy is a driver workaround for the [Inspiroy Huion G10T](https://www.huiontablet.com/g10t.html).
-Note that this is not a driver, it is a user land implementation that creates a virtual device to mimic the tablet data.
+Note that this is not a driver, it is a user land implementation that creates a virtual devices to mimic the tablet data.

 All features of the tablet are working with this, but it isn't an ideal fix.
-Hopefully thi
+Also I'm not too familiar with python so this might be implemented poorly.
+Hopefully this might be helpful for someone smarter than me to make a proper driver.

 ### Requirements